andrewmoise/grits/README.md

 Mirror/origin and peer/tracker are obviously closely related, but for now the base peer-to-peer communication modules are separated from the file mirroring modules.

 * `pin` - Configure a "pin" on a particular part of the file space, keep its files always in local storage.
-This is mostly unused yet, it will become a lot more relevant once remote volumes come into play.
+This is mostly unused yet, it will become a lot more relevant once remote volumes and sparsely storing namespaces come into play.

 ### Other useful directories